Home / News / Crime

 Sandeep Singh loved his family, and was excited about starting a new job.
 But tragedy would strike as he drove to work early Friday morning.

-“He was beaming,” said his friend, Himanshu (Ash) Parmar.
+“He was beaming,” his friend, Himanshu (Ash) Parmar told Stuff.

-Singh had recently started a new job as a truck driver and was excited about the opportunity.
+Singh had lived in New Zealand for more than two years, having followed his wife here in hopes of building a better life.
+He had recently started a new job as a truck driver and was excited about the opportunity.
 As the sole breadwinner for his wife and children, he was eager to share the good news.
 Originally from India’s Punjab region, Singh had high hopes for the future.

 New call-to-action

 “He was telling me about this job and how excited he was,” Parmar said.
-“He was just so happy, so full of life, very excited.”
+“He was just so happy, so full of life, very excited," Stuff quoted Parmar.

 Less than a week later, Singh died in a fatal crash while on his way to work.
 Police said emergency services responded to a two-vehicle collision on Te Rapa Rd in the western Hamilton suburb of Beerescourt at around 12.30am on Friday.
 Two people were found dead at the scene.